theamargos-club/generic-api/README.md

 - [X] Review old Code
 - [X] Fix error handler
 - [X] Update to new version of libraries
-- [ ] Re implement Register with token confirmation
+- [X] Re implement Register with token confirmation
+- [ ] Generate of wallet after signup process
+- [ ] entrypoints to operate with transactions through blockchain for the user
 - [ ] ACLs for entities
-- [ ] Gateways for anothers apis (something generic)